There are certain taxes and limitations related to withdrawing funds from certain Individual Retirement Accounts (IRA).

 Required minimum distributions

-Like many people, you may want to keep your funds in your IRAs for as long as possible to maximize tax-deferred growth and/or preserve the funds for your beneficiaries.
+Like many, you may want to keep your funds in your IRAs for as long as possible to maximize tax-deferred growth and/or preserve the funds for your beneficiaries.
 Unfortunately, the federal government does not allow you to do this.
-The required minimum distribution rule states that when you reach age 70½, you must begin taking minimum annual withdrawals from your traditional IRAs (this rule does not apply to Roth IRAs).
+The Internal Revenue Service (IRS) sets a required minimum distribution rule, stating that when you reach a certain age, you must begin taking minimum annual withdrawals from your traditional IRAs (this rule does not apply to Roth IRAs).
 These annual withdrawals are based on a life expectancy calculation and are intended to dispose of your traditional IRA balance over a given period of time.
 You can always withdraw more than the required minimum in any year, but if you withdraw less, you will be subject to a 50 percent penalty on the shortfall.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.